 We’re very excited about all these things, but in today’s post we want to draw your attention to our live webinar series, which debuted on March 28, 2019.
 Small Business Solver co-founder and CEO Carla Langhorst did a presentation called “Make It Fly!” where she talked about how to evaluate whether your business idea is a good one, using Small Business Solver’s Make It Fly Idea Tester.

 You’ll learn about:

-The webinars will run bi-weekly, each one covering a different topic.
-Please do sign up, attend, and let us know what you think of the webinars!
+The live webinar series will run bi-weekly, each one covering a different topic.
+You can get the schedule for each month, including topics, in our monthly Newsletter.
+Please do sign up for the webinars, attend, and let us know what you think of them!
 We would love to hear your feedback.